 Getting Around Maldives

 Once you're on your island of choice, walking is the most convenient option.
-All of the resort islands, as well as Male', are easily manageable on foot.
+All of the resort islands, as well as Malé, are easily manageable on foot.

-For the rich and famous, this is the only way to travel.
+For the rich and famous, this is one of the best ways to travel.
 Yachts glide through this archipelago and provide the best access to remote islands and isolated reefs.
 Many resorts have their own docks for the convenience of seafaring travelers.
-You should know that visiting non-resort islands is generally prohibited by the Maldivian government, so be careful where you choose to anchor.
-Although you can charter a yacht once you get here, we suggest that you simply bring your own.
-That said, licensed tour operator can bring you to islands that are usually off-limits to tourists.
+You can charter a yacht once you get here or you could simply bring your own.
+Keep in mind, licensed tour operators can bring you to islands that may usually off-limits to tourists.

-You'll also spot some taxis in Male', and these can be useful if you have luggage or get caught in a thunderstorm.
+You'll also spot some taxis in Malé, and these can be useful if you have luggage or get caught in a thunderstorm.
 You can either hail a taxi or call for one.
-A trip usually costs around 20 MVR (about $1.30 USD) with a 5 MVR (about $0.30 USD) fee for bags.
+A trip usually costs around 20 rufiyaas (about $1.30) with a 10 rufiyaa (about 65 cents) fee for bags.

 Explore More of Maldives

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.